bluebanquise/bluebanquise/collections/infrastructure/roles/dhcp_server/README.md

 - `host_identifier`: identify based on an option (agent.circuit-id, agent.remote-id, etc) to recognize an host.
 Also known as option 82.
 - `match`: identify based on multiple options in combination to recognize an host.
 Also known as option 82 with hack.

-If using match, because this features is using a specific 'hack' in the dhcp server, you **must** define this host in a shared network, even if this shared network contains a single network (see this very well made page for more
+If using `match`, because this features is using a specific 'hack' in the dhcp server, you **must** define this host in a shared network, even if this shared network contains a single network (see this very well made page for more
 information: http://www.miquels.cistron.nl/isc-dhcpd/).